jmdejong/asciifarm-client/README.md

 _a better installation with pip will be added in the future_

-The asciifarm client requires [ratuil](https://github.com/jmdejong/ratuil) to run.
+The asciifarm client requires [ratuil](https://github.com/jmdejong/ratuil) version 0.3.0 (at least) to run.
 To install ratuil run:

     python3 -m pip install --user ratuil